reactive-streams/reactive-streams-io/NETWORK_PROTOCOL.md

 The publisher String needs to be parsed by the recipient; it is not described by this specification.
 [Could be added?]

-The field `subscribed.elementSize`, if nonzero, indicates the fixed size of the elements that will be published in this stream.
+The field `onSubscribe.elementSize`, if nonzero, indicates the fixed size of the elements that will be published in this stream.
 In fixed-size mode, the `onNext.element` field is not length-prefixed.
 This saves space when the messages are very small, such as individual ints.

 After a subscription is closed, its Id can be reused, to prevent Ids from growing without limit.
 The subscriber MAY reuse an Id in a `subscribe` message after it has sent `cancel` or received `onComplete` or `onError` for that Id.
 If it does so, it MUST guarantee that the publisher will not receive messages meant for the previous subscription with that Id after it receives the second `subscribe` message.